Non-exhaustive list of common Cybersecurity Attacks:

 Pharming

 Pharming is a cyberattack intended to redirect a website’s traffic to another, fake site by installing a malicious program on the computer.
-Pharming can be conducted either by changing the hosts file on a victim’s computer or by exploitation of a vulnerability in DNS server software.
+Pharming can be conducted either by exploitation of a vulnerability in the DNS server software or by changing the hosts file on a victim’s computer.

 […] You can find a summary of common attacks on this external post. […]